 This policy applies to students and recognized student organizations, as defined in this Handbook.

-No student or recognized student organization shall intentionally or unintentionally damage, attempt to damage, or otherwise vandalize or attempt to vandalize university owned or operated property, another person or entity, or property in an area under a student’s or recognized student organization’s responsibility.
+No student or recognized student organization shall intentionally or unintentionally damage, attempt to damage, or otherwise vandalize or attempt to vandalize university owned or operated property, property belonging to another person or entity, or property in an area under a student’s or recognized student organization’s responsibility.
 Areas of responsibility for a student or recognized student organization may include, but not be limited to backpacks, refrigerators, residence hall rooms, personal belongings, private rooms, common spaces, organizational offices and mailboxes, organizational storage spaces and lockers, organizational residences, and/or vehicles.

 This policy applies to students and recognized student organizations, as defined in this Handbook

-No student or student organization shall disrupt or obstruct the normal living and work environments of other members of the university community or the functions or activities of the university (as well as activities conducted on the university's property with its permission).
+No student or recognized student organization shall disrupt or obstruct the normal living and work environments of other members of the university community or the functions or activities of the university (as well as activities conducted on the university's property with its permission).
 No student or recognized student organization shall cause, incite or participate in any disturbance or behavior that creates an excessive inconvenience, annoyance, or alarm that interrupts an individual, university operations, and/or the community, as determined by a reasonable person standard:

 1. Includes on-campus, off-campus, and online or virtual environments.